 Is My Family Eligible to File a Klumpke’s Palsy Lawsuit?

 Most Klumpke’s palsy cases are the result of an injury during childbirth.
-Although individual birth injury cases may vary, you may be eligible to file a lawsuit on behalf of your child if you meet the following criteria:
+You may be eligible to file a lawsuit on behalf of your child if you meet the following criteria:

 - Your child’s paralysis or injury occurred during childbirth

 - Your state’s statute of limitations has not expired – laws vary from state to state, so you should consult with someone who is familiar with the rules in your location

 You may still be eligible to receive compensation even if your child does not suffer permanent nerve damage or paralysis.
-Damages are also awarded for pain and suffering, along with healthcare costs like surgeries, physical therapy, and prescriptions.
-Your lawyer can help you collect information regarding your case, and help you understand what you may be able to receive during your free consultation.
+Your lawyer can assess your during your free consultation.

 What Compensation Can I Receive for Klumpke’s Palsy Lawsuits?

-Many parents wonder how much they could earn if they file a lawsuit in response to their child’s development of Klumpke’s palsy.
-Compensation amounts related to malpractice and personal injury lawsuits differ greatly from state to state, but in general the following considerations will be made:
+Compensation amounts related to malpractice and personal injury lawsuits differ from state to state.
+In general, the following considerations will be made:

 - Out-of-pocket costs for treatment, including surgery, medication, and physical therapy